brettinternet/slides/content/ai/_index.md

 {{< x user="Steve8708" id="1856896071433424982" >}}

 {{% note %}}
 Dorian and I noticed a coworker published a PR for review that had invalid code and the engineer blamed it on AI.
-Fingerpointing at agentic AI isn't really acceptable.
+People are accountable for code.
+AI can't be accountable.

 However, I will say that in my opinion there isn't really a major paradigm shift with best practice.
 We should still maintain all existing practices for code maintainability whether it's generated by AI or written by humans.
 For example, of course we should be concerned about what code AI writes.
 The same is true when we select libraries or languages without AI.
 In both cases we own the decision and the code.
-Age old best practice continue even with modern AI technology.
+Age old best practice continues even with modern AI technology.
 {{% /note %}}

 ---

 ## Questions

+{{< f >}}
-- Grow excessively reliant on agentic prompting?
+Can one grow excessively reliant on agentic prompting?
-- What will this mean especially for newer programmers in the field?
-- Is innovation beginning to plateau?
-- How much compute is being subsidized?

 {{% note %}}
-- Will this change engineering culture?
+Will this change engineering culture?
+The agent can be a little addictive.
-- How are junior programmers changing?
+{{% /note %}}
+{{< /f >}}

+{{< f >}}
+Is innovation beginning to plateau?
+{{% note %}}
-- I wonder if we're nearing a point where throwing more compute or a longer chain of thought won't yield additional gains in performance.
+I wonder if we're nearing a point where throwing more compute or a longer chain of thought won't yield additional gains in performance.
+{{% /note %}}
+{{< /f >}}

+{{< f >}}
+How much compute is being subsidized?
+{{% note %}}
-- The GPT5 release appears to have been a cost-saving exercise for several reasons.
+The GPT5 release appears to have been a cost-saving exercise for several reasons.
+{{% /note %}}
+{{< /f >}}

+{{< f >}}
+How can prompting be more deterministic?
+{{% note %}}
+The GPT5 release has me wondering if we'll need prompt testing for our own prompts.

 For now I think we can still push boundaries in our own productivity with AI.
+{{% /note %}}
+{{< /f >}}

+{{% note %}}
+My questions
 {{% /note %}}

 {{% /section %}}